 Let’s say you know the future value which will be 8 months later.
 Now, you need to find out the present value that you have to invest.
 So, you’ll get such an amount after 8 months.
 Luckily, you can easily measure that quickly in Excel.

-For doing this, you must put a minus sign (-) after the Exp function and before the rate of interest.
+To do this, you must put a minus sign (-) after the EXP function and before the rate of interest.

 As you see in the above screenshot, you’ll get the principal or present value if you know the future value.